Long-tail guide

 A simple rule for bag-first searches

-If the product can still be described in one breath as “bags and only bags,” use the narrow route first.
-The moment your search turns into “bags, maybe clothing, maybe other extras,” it is a sign that you no longer need a bag-first page and should step back to a broader decision layer.
+If the product can still be described in one breath as "bags and only bags," use the narrow route first.
+The moment your goal turns into "bags, maybe clothing, maybe other extras," it is a sign that you no longer need a bag-first page and should step back to a broader decision layer.

 The best next click